eltorqiro/TSW-AegisHUD/README.md

 Donations
 ---------
 I don't accept real-money donations for my mods.
-However, if you would like to show your support, you can do so by sending in-game pax to my character Tufenuf.
-I will use it to buy in-game items I would otherwise have been grinding out myself, rather than writing mods.
+If you would like to show your support, you can do so by sending in-game pax to my character Tufenuf.
+I will use it to buy the in-game items I would otherwise have been able to grind out myself, if I weren't spending time writing mods.

 Configuration